Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 Multiple time display formats are able to be cycled through by clicking the timer.

-Create a `formatTimeDisplays` function to format the time displays and store them to state:
+Create a `formatTimeDisplays` function to format the time displays and store them in state:

 ```javascript
 const formatTimeDisplays = () => {